 In this example, the IRB determines that the only record linking the subject and the research would be the consent document.
 The principal risk would be potential harm resulting from a breach of confidentiality if the consent documents were disclosed, purposefully or inadvertently.
 To minimize potential harm to subjects, the IRB may permit the informed consent process to be conducted orally and have the researcher document, perhaps in a research note, the circumstances of the consent process.
 In this example, even providing a written summary or information sheet to subjects could be potentially harmful to subjects who may already suffer from social stigma, embarrassment, or ostracism.
 The IRB may suggest providing subjects with a card that lists only the name and phone number of the researcher in the event they have any questions or concerns.
-In order to meet this criterion for a waiver of documentation, the researcher must ask subjects whether they want documentation linking them with the research, and each subject's wishes will govern.
+The IRB may then request that the researcher ask subjects whether they want documentation linking them with the research, and each subject's wishes will be honored.